a little back story

-Last year, Jonathan contributed two election-themed, weekly "mix tape" music columns for the Anchorage Press weekly - "Coping Skills, vol. 1-8" and "Songs for the Darkest Time of Year, vol. 1-4."
+In 2016, Jonathan contributed two election-themed, weekly "mix tape" music columns for the Anchorage Press weekly - "Coping Skills, vol. 1-8" and "Songs for the Darkest Time of Year, vol. 1-4."

-Anyway, thanks for listening, and reading, and for supporting the music.
+In the meantime, thanks for listening, and reading, and for supporting the music.
 It's all just pipe dreams and fantasies without all of us in the mix.